Literacy Face to Face

-Volunteer Tutor training course was developed by North Coast TAFE in conjunction with Great Lakes Libraries to train their Volunteer Tutors.
+The Volunteer Literacy Tutor Training course was developed by North Coast TAFE in conjunction with Great Lakes Libraries to train their volunteer tutors.

 Applying Research in Reading Instruction for Adults

-This training manual from USA has some useful sections although much of it does not reflect current Australian practice.
-The useful chapters are ch 5 on Fluency Development and ch 7 Comprehension-Strategy Instruction, both of which contain a number of good practical strategies.
+This training manual from USA has some useful sections, although much of it does not reflect current Australian practice.
+The useful chapters are Chapter 5 on Fluency Development, and Chapter 7 Comprehension-Strategy Instruction, both of which contain a number of good practical strategies.
 There is a chapter on Phonemic Awareness Training and Phonics Instruction which may be of some interest to those who are interested in this approach to dyslexia and similar learning disabilities.
-The sections on assessment, however, are not reflective of most Australian concepts of best practice.
+However, the sections on assessment are not reflective of most Australian concepts of best practice.